eurec4a/flight-phase-separation/README.md

 a distinct sampling behaviour of the various instruments can be assumed.
 For future analyses based on specific kinds of flight segments (e.g. only based on circles) it is desired to use a common set of start- and end-times to assure consistency between the studies.
-This repository provides the start- and end-times of the flight-segments for each RF together with some  very general information about the RF or special events during the RF.
+This repository provides files listing the start- and end-times of  flight segments for each platform for each flight.
+The files also contain general information and/or notes about special events during the RF.

 Flight segments need not be unique or complete: a given time during a flight may belong to any number of segments or none at all.
 Segments may overlap (i.e. a segment of kind `circling` may include several segments of kind `circle`).
+This allows flights to be segmented in multiple ways and at multiple levels of granulatiry.

+### Common vocabulary - broad sampling strategy
 Following are names of segments assembled from a range of platforms describing broad sampling strategies.
+Many will contain subsets e.g. `cloud` segments will likely contain `subcloud layer` and `cloud layer` segments.
 Data providers are encouraged to use these names, especially those in the first, where applicable.
 Feel free to add the the list (e.g. with a Github pull request) if needed.

-### Common vocabulary - broad sampling strategy
-The following describe broad sampling goals.
-Many will contain subsets e.g. `cloud` segments will likely contain `subcloud layer` and `cloud layer` segments.
 * ground
 * transit
 * circle